linzehui/Curriculum-Learning-PaperList-Materials/README.md

 - [x] Curriculum Learning [2009]
     - First paper about CL
-- [ ] How do humans teach: On curriculum learning and teaching dimension
 - [x] Bilingual Word Embeddings for Phrase-Based Machine Translation [2013]
 - [x] Learning to Execute [2014]